nickbarrett645/thm-blog/src/blogs/day-17.md

 {{ page.date.toDateString }}

-I'm getting an early jump on doing this today.
+I'm getting a jump on doing this today.
 Hopefully I can finish the whole module.

-For task 2 for SMTP were going to use metasploit to enumerate the users available on the server using the [smtp_version](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/auxiliary/scanner/smtp/smtp_version.md).
-Its my first time using metasploit in THM so it should be interesting.
+For task 2 for SMTP were going to use Metasploit to enumerate the users available on the server using the [smtp_version](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/auxiliary/scanner/smtp/smtp_version.md).
+Its my first time using Metasploit in THM so it should be interesting.

-First I ran my nmap scan:
+First I ran my Nmap scan:
 >`nmap -sS <ip> -p 1-10000`
 >
 >`Starting Nmap 7.60 ( https://nmap.org ) at 2022-04-30 12:55 BST`